-Let’s just say that I had no idea what I was doing when I arrived in Madrid by train, and I got some very strange looks as I got off and on the metro at the same stop, because I went in the completely wrong direction, before giving up and walking to my hostel.
-A guide on how to get around Madrid would have been very useful!
+Let’s just say that I had no idea what I was doing when I arrived in Madrid by train, and I got some very strange looks as I got off and on the metro at the same stop because I went in the completely wrong direction.
+I gave up and walked to my hostel… A guide on how to get around Madrid would have been very useful!

 As the capital city of Spain, Madrid has a lot to offer.
-There are so many amazing things to see and do there, but not all of them are close together.
-I ended up using a combination of transport options to get around Madrid, especially because some metro lined were closed when I was visiting.
+There are so many amazing things to see and do there including some not so well known highlights, but not all of them are close together.
+I ended up using a combination of transport options to get around Madrid, especially because some metro lines were closed when I was visiting.
 This probably worked out for the best since I discovered much more along the way!

 So if you’re new to Spain’s capital city or planning to visit soon, then here are some tips on the main ways to get around Madrid!

 The metro in Madrid might seem overwhelming at first but it’s easy to get around once you understand it.
 If you’ve been on the tube in London or the Paris Metro you’ll have no trouble!
 It’s a safe and efficient service and will probably be your first port of call for getting around Madrid.

 Look for the name of the station at the end of the line to see which direction you should travel in.
 The first five stops are €1.50 increasing by 10c every station after that up to a maximum of €2.
 You can also get a 10 ride Metrobus ticket that works on the buses and metro for €12.20.
 Don’t forget to hold onto your ticket because you need it to enter and exit!

 Buses can be useful for moving quickly up and down a street if you don’t feel like walking or having to go down to the metro.
 Public buses are marked “emt” and a single ride is around €1.50.